Barry Minemyer

 Teaching

-• Was fortunate enough to be the advisor and primary mentor for Andrew Clickard, who is currently in the Ph.
+I was fortunate enough to be the advisor and primary mentor for Andrew Clickard, who is currently in the Ph.
 D. program at Temple University.
-I was also a fortunate enough to work with Zachary Norfolk as an undergraduate, who is currently in the Ph.
+I also had the privilege to work with Zachary Norfolk as an undergraduate, who is currently in the Ph.
 D. program at Penn State.

 *A special thanks to Jean-François Lafont, from whom I "borrowed" much of the html code for this website.